hyperledger-labs/minifabric/docs/README.md

 ### Stand up a Fabric network:

 To stand up a Fabric network, simply run `minifab up` command in your working directory.
 When the command finishes, you should have a Fabric network running normally using the latest Fabric release (currently 2.2.0) on your machine.
 You will also have an application channel named `mychannel` created, all peers defined in the network spec file joined into that channel, and a chaincode named `simple` installed and instantiated.
 This command is the command to use if you simply want to stand up a fabric network with channel and chaincode all ready for business.
-Since it executes majority of a Fabric network operations, the process will take around 4 minutes to complete id you have a reasonably good internet connection since the process will also download hyperledger Fabric official images from docker hub.
+Since it executes majority of a Fabric network operations, the process will take around 4 minutes to complete if you have a reasonably good internet connection since the process will also download hyperledger Fabric official images from docker hub.

 If you like to use different version of fabric, simply specify the version using -i flag like below